alexchantastic/figma-export/README.md

 You will also need a [Figma access token](https://www.figma.com/developers/api#authentication) with scope access to **file content** that you can generate through your Figma user profile settings.

+> [!NOTE]
+> You must disable opening links in the Figma desktop app in order for downloads to work.
+See the [Figma docs](https://help.figma.com/hc/articles/360039824334-Open-links-in-the-desktop-app#h_01HW8HDP9DN3HTMQ65XQMXR88A) on how to disable this setting.

 ## Installation

 1. Clone the repository or download the latest release